John-Katis/buffer-overflow-demo/README.md

 ## Pre-requisites

-This code works in C, therefore the gcc compiler is required _(as well as an IDE)_.
+This code works in C, therefore the gcc compiler is required _(as well as an IDE, but we all have that!)_.

 [Article on how to install gcc](https://phoenixnap.com/kb/install-gcc-windows)